., click here to update your profile and earn points towards a Starbucks gift card

 • Android and Apple phones can both be monitored on a separate device

-• ~For Apple devices parents will need to create an Apple ID for your child that can only be managed from an Apple device
+• ~For Apple devices, parents will need to create an Apple ID for their child that can only be managed from another Apple device

-• Parents can configure settings in either the Google Play Store or the Apple App Store to ensure a password must be entered before their student downloads a new app
+• Parents can configure settings in either the Google Play Store or the Apple App Store so that a password must be entered before their student downloads a new app

-• ~Students can potentially get around the requirement of entering a password to download an app by using a third-party store.
+• ~Students can potentially get around the parental control of entering a password to download an app by using a third-party store.
 There are more third-party app stores available on Android devices than Apple devices

 Unique differences between Android & Apple parental controls